 Manual Focus

 Manual focus is where things get weird.
-Almost every other lens in history has a nice, ribbed focus ring, but this lens (like the others in the trio) doesn’t.
+Almost every other lens in history has had a nice, ribbed focus ring, but this lens (like the others in the trio) doesn’t.

 My Final Thoughts